Carlo Pelagatti

 Carlo Pelagatti (born 8 January 1989) is an Italian footballer who plays as a defender for club Caldiero Terme.

-Club career

-On 2 September 2013 he was signed by Bassano together with Filippo Fondi.
+Career

+Pelagatti started his youth career with hometown club Arezzo.

+In the 2009–10 season, he was sent on loan to Lega Pro Seconda Divisione club Sangiovannese.

+Pelagatti departed Arezzo for San Marino in 2010.

-He made his professional debut in the Lega Pro for San Marino on 2 September 2012 in a game against Como.
+He made his professional debut in Lega Pro for San Marino, on 2 September 2012, in a game against Como.

+On 2 September 2013, Pelagatti was signed by Bassano together with Filippo Fondi.
+It was here that he would win the league title and the Supercoppa di Lega di Seconda Divisione in 2013–14.

-On 26 July 2019, he signed a 3-year contract with Padova.
+On 26 July 2019, he signed a three-year contract with Padova.

 On 29 July 2022, Pelagatti joined Carrarese on a one-year contract.

-On 22 July 2023, Pelagatti moved to Legnago.
+On 22 July 2023, he moved to Legnago.

+Pelagatti spent two seasons with the club, before joining Caldiero Terme in 2025.